oroinc/documentation/user/back-office/marketing/web-catalogs/build-from-scratch.rst

 4. Fill in the SEO section.
 5. Set the necessary restrictions (or inherit parent restrictions).
 6. Add a product collection to *Vitamins and Supplements*.

 .. image:: /user/img/marketing/web_catalogs/use_case/Create1SubMenuNode.png
-   :alt: View the Web Catalog 2017 content tree with the first and second level menus
+   :alt: View the Web Catalog 2017 content tree with the first and second-level menus

-This way, we create all the required second level menus.
+This way, we create all the required second-level menus.

 Each of such levels can be populated with more levels, or nodes, if necessary, and each node can have a page (:ref:`system <user-guide--marketing--web-catalog--content-variant-system-page>`, :ref:`landing <user-guide--marketing--web-catalog--content-variant-landing page>`, :ref:`product <user-guide--marketing--web-catalog--content-variant-product-page>`), a :ref:`product collection <user-guide--marketing--web-catalog--content-variant-product-collection>`, or a :ref:`category <user-guide--marketing--web-catalog--content-variant-category>` mapped into it.